ronilaukkarinen/pianobar-macos/README.md

 5. Edit `events.py` and fill in the Last.fm variables at the top of the script.
 6. Make sure everything is executable by `cd ~/.config/pianobar && sudo chmod +x *.py && sudo chmod +x *.sh && sudo chmod +x *.rb`
 7. Create album for covers `mkdir -p ~/.config/pianobar/.covers`
-8. To add Mac media keys support, setup [PianoKeys](https://github.com/shayne/PianoKeys) (**Note:** If you use Mac OS X Sierra, please use this alias: `alias pianobar='osascript -e '"'"'tell application "Terminal" to do script "pianokeys"'"'"' && pianobar'`, see [Issue #10](https://github.com/shayne/PianoKeys/issues/10))
+8. To add Mac media keys support, setup [PianoKeys](https://github.com/shayne/PianoKeys) (**Note:** If you use macOS Sierra or later, please use this alias: `alias pianobar='osascript -e '"'"'tell application "Terminal" to do script "pianokeys"'"'"' && pianobar'`, see [Issue #10](https://github.com/shayne/PianoKeys/issues/10))
 9. Run `pianobar`

 ## Alias for tor + pianobar-proxy + pianobar